AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/ImageBlob/ImageBlob.md

 ## size : `number`
 **Read only**
-Size of the Blob in bytes
+Size of the Blob in bytes.